 Are things picking up?

-5 March 2024
+5 April 2024

 Spot rates depend on demand, capacity / availability, and the costs of providing a service.
 In this post I’m using traffic levels as a proxy for a demand indicator.
 It tells us what we already know: peak didn’t really happen as hoped and that at its mid-point January was dire, although after that things seem to have started picking up.